 Surgery, pregnancy and parenthood

 We believe in supporting surgeons during pregnancy and throughout parenthood.
-Last year, we scrapped membership fees for those on parental leave.
-And to coincide with International Women's Day this year, we are launching our new parenthood profiles whereby surgeons share their experiences of balancing work and family life.
+In 2019, we scrapped membership fees for those on parental leave.

 Below we have signposted key areas to consider and useful resources.